 I use traffic log cookies to identify which pages are being used.
 This helps me analyse data about webpage traffic to improve my website in order to tailor it to customer needs.
 I only use this information for statistical analysis purposes to monitor which pages are visited.
 A cookie in no way gives me access to your computer or any information about you.
 You can choose to accept or decline cookies.
 Most web browsers automatically accept cookies, but you can usually modify your browser setting to decline cookies if you prefer.
 This may prevent you from taking full advantage of the website.
 To find out more about cookies, including how to see what cookies have been set and how to block and delete cookies, please visit http://www.aboutcookies.org/

-To ensure best practice, I will review this policy in April 2019 or sooner, if further additional relevant and significant information on the GDPR becomes available.
+To ensure best practice, I will next review this policy in April 2023 or sooner, if further additional relevant and significant information on the GDPR becomes available.